SwagDevOps/baseimage/README.md

 <a name="adding_additional_daemons"></a>
 ### Adding additional daemons

-A daemon is a program which runs in the background of its system, such as a web server.
+A daemon is a program running in the background of its system, such as a web server.

 You can add additional daemons (for example, your own app) to the image